top of page

 Peak Assault is a navigation competition for teams of young people in an upland area of England or Wales.
 The location is traditionally kept a secret, but in the past Peak Assault has visited many upland areas including: The Peak District, The Lake District, North Wales, Dartmoor, Exmoor and the Brecon Beacons.

-The competition takes place over a weekend and teams must navigate to check points around the course to collect as many points as possible throughout Saturday and again on Sunday morning.
+The competition takes place over a weekend in October and teams must navigate to check points around the course to collect as many points as possible throughout Saturday and again on Sunday morning.

 Peak Assault has been taking place almost every year since 1968 and attracts more than 250 people in over 30 teams.